jonathanharrell/cjarellano-v2/content/posts/directing-what-does-that-even-mean.md

 It got me asking myself what a director even does.

-Certainly there's more to it than just this amusing scene from *Nine* would have us believe, right?
+Certainly there's more to it than just this scene from *Nine* would have us believe, right?

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe